0xAX/linux-insides/Booting/linux-bootstrap-5.md

 	addq	%rbp, %rbx
 ```

-The `rbp` contains the decompressed kernel start address and after this code executes `rbx` register will contain address to relocate the kernel code for decompression.
-We already saw code like this in the `startup_32` ( you can read about it in the previous part - [Calculate relocation address](https://github.com/0xAX/linux-insides/blob/v4.16/Booting/linux-bootstrap-4.md#calculate-relocation-address)), but we need to do this calculation again because the bootloader can use 64-bit boot protocol and `startup_32` just will not be executed in this case.
+The `rbp` register contains the decompressed kernel's start address.
+After this code executes, the `rbx` register will contain the address where the kernel code will be relocated to for decompression.
+We've already done this before in the `startup_32` function ( you can read about this in the previous part - [Calculate relocation address](https://github.com/0xAX/linux-insides/blob/v4.16/Booting/linux-bootstrap-4.md#calculate-relocation-address)), but we need to do this calculation again because the bootloader can use the 64-bit boot protocol now and `startup_32` is no longer being executed.

-In the next step we can see setup of the stack pointer, resetting of the flags register and setup `GDT` again because of in a case of `64-bit` protocol `32-bit` code segment can be omitted by bootloader:
+In the next step we set up the stack pointer, reset the flags register and set up the `GDT` again to overwrite the `32-bit` specific values with those from the `64-bit` protocol:

 ```assembly
     leaq	boot_stack_end(%rbx), %rsp